nf-core/website/src/content/docs/contributing/modules.md

 - create PR and add the `nf-test` label to it.

 :::info
 The implementation of nf-test in nf-core is still evolving.
 Things might still change and the information might here might be outdated.
 Please report any issues you encounter [on the nf-core/website repository](https://github.com/nf-core/website/issues/new?assignees=&labels=bug&projects=&template=bug_report.md) and the `nf-test` channel on nf-core slack.
-Additionally, nf-core/tools will help you create nf-tests in the future, making some of the steps here obsolete.

 <!-- NOTE: update when nf-core/tools gets nf-test support -->